CanadaInfo Navigator Bar

 As Head of the Public Service, he or she serves as the principal link between the Prime Minister and the Public Service of Canada, and is responsible for the quality of expert, professional and non-partisan advice and service provided by the public service to the Prime Minister, Cabinet and to all Canadians.

-John Hannaford was appointed Clerk of the Privy Council by the Prime Minister effective 24 June 2023.
+Michael Sabia was appointed Clerk of the Privy Council by the Prime Minister effective 7 July 2025.

 See also